kugacz/nj-request-scope-example/README.md

 # nj-request-scope-example
-Example usage of nj-request-scope package.
+This repository is an example of the usage of [nj-request-scope](https://github.com/kugacz/nj-request-scope) package.

+nj-request-scope package you can find --> [here](https://github.com/kugacz/nj-request-scope) <--

+## Description

-Every controller/facade/service class in the application has implemented a constructor with console logging information about creating the class instance.
+Every controller/facade/service class in this application has implemented a constructor with console logging information about creating the class instance.

 ## Prerequisites